 An Essential Skill

 With the rise of the information economy, strong communication skills are more crucial in business and industry alike.
 The Warrington College of Business recognized this need in 1998, when the College made management communication courses compulsory for all Florida MBA programs.
-In response to demands from Florida graduates and the business community, the college created the Center for Management Communication.
+In response to demands from Florida graduates and the business community, the College created the Management Communication Center.
 Today, undergraduates and graduate students in a variety of programs take core courses in speaking and writing in business, as well as advanced courses in writing and in using persuasive methods drawn from affective neuroscience, anthropology, and cognitive psychology.

-The Center for Management Communication (CMC) aims to equip business students with the skills necessary to
+The Management Communication Center aims to equip business students with the skills necessary to

 - understand and employ audience analysis and communication strategy